What if I didn’t Exercise before Pregnancy? Can I Exercise Now?

 Once given the all clear by your doctor, absolutely you should try to be a strong and fit mama.
 And this is where my advice comes into it - you must have trust in your instructor that they have had formal training to be a prenatal exercise instructor.

 No matter where you live, if you decide to participate in a prenatal exercise class please be sure to check the qualifications of your instructor.
-ONLY join a class if the instructor has a prenatal exercise certificate or training in this specific area.

 Why?